-Spanning 1956 to 2018, with the bulk of the materials dating from 1976 to 2018, the Barbaralee Diamonstein-Spielvogel Audiovisual Collection documents the programs produced by a pioneering advocate for art, architecture, historical preservation, and public policy.
+Spanning 1956 to 2022, the Barbaralee Diamonstein-Spielvogel Audiovisual Collection primarily documents the programs produced by a pioneering advocate for art, architecture, historical preservation, and public policy.
 The collection is comprised of over 1,300 items, including analogue and digital audio and video resources, stemming from Diamonstein-Spielvogel's prolific output of books, educational programming, and interviews, as well as her work in historic preservation.
 Two hundred programs, including television interviews with notable artists, designers, and architects, and presentations by the Historic Landmarks Preservation Center, have been digitized by Duke University Libraries and are available on the Barbaralee Diamonstein-Spielvogel Video Archive on YouTube.
 Topics covered by the materials in this collection include broad categories such as art and architecture in the 20th century; historic preservation and the protection of cultural property; media and society; social conditions; and women's rights.
 Where resources are available on YouTube, links have been provided to the specific video.
 Audio resources are available through the Duke Digital Repository on request.
 While all master recordings are represented in this guide, the collection contains both copies of master recordings and elements that went in to creating the master recordings.
 For an inventory of copies and elements, contact Research Services.

-Diamonstein-Spielvogel received her doctorate with honors from New York University, and honorary doctorates from the Maryland Institute College of Art, Baltimore, MD; Longwood University, Longwood, VA; and the Pratt Institute, Brooklyn NY.
-She is the author of twenty books and numerous magazine and newspaper articles and has served as curator of seven international museum exhibitions; in 2013 an exhibit based on her latest book, Landmarks of New York is in its sixth edition (2016); her most recent publication is Notable New Yorkers: The HLPC Cultural Medallions Program (2018).
+Diamonstein-Spielvogel received her doctorate with honors from New York University, and honorary doctorates from the Maryland Institute College of Art, Baltimore, MD; Longwood University, Longwood, VA; the Pratt Institute, Brooklyn NY; and Purchase College, SUNY.
+She is the author of twenty-four books and numerous magazine and newspaper articles, and has served as curator of eight international museum exhibitions.
+Her book The Landmarks of New York is in its sixth edition (2016); her most recent publication is Notable New Yorkers: The HLPC Cultural Medallions Program (2018).

-She has served as interviewer/producer of nine television series for the Arts & Entertainment Network in addition to numerous programs for other national networks; many of her interviews with artists, architects, designers, and other notables have been digitized and made available on YouTube as part of the Duke University Barbaralee Diamonstein-Spielvogel Video Archive.
+She has served as interviewer/producer of nine television series for the Arts & Entertainment Network in addition to numerous programs for other national networks, such as CBS and NBC.
+Her interviews with artists, architects, designers, and other notables have been digitized and made available on iTunes and YouTube as part of the Duke University Barbaralee Diamonstein-Spielvogel Video Archive.
 Audio interviews from 1972 to 1979 by Diamonstein-Spielvogel, of numerous artists, gallerists, and art professionals are part of the Columbia University Oral History Project (https://oralhistoryportal.library.columbia.edu/document.php?id=ldpd_4076396).

 Diamonstein-Spielvogel has served on the boards of numerous national and local institutions and organizations, including recent service in support of the Fresh Air Fund, the Drawing Committee of the Metropolitan Museum of Art, the Acquisitions Committee of the Cooper-Hewitt National Design Museum, and the N.Y.
 Museum of Modern Art.
-She is a founding director of the Highline in New York City and the Trust for the National Mall in Washington, D.C.
-She has served on many boards including the American Council on the Arts, the White House Endowment Fund, the Municipal Art Society, the Landmarks Conservancy and B.A.M.
+She is a founding director of The High Line in New York City and the Trust for the National Mall in Washington, D.C.
+She has served on the boards for the American Council on the Arts, the White House Endowment Fund, the Municipal Art Society, the Landmarks Conservancy and B.A.M.

-She is married to international business executive and former U.S. Ambassador to the Slovak Republic, Carl Spielvogel, whose papers are housed in the Hartman Center for Sales, Advertising and Marketing History in the David M. Rubenstein Library at Duke University, and she resides in New York City.
+In 1981, she married international business executive and former U.S. Ambassador to the Slovak Republic, Carl Spielvogel (1928-2021), whose papers are housed in the John W. Hartman Center for Sales, Advertising and Marketing History in the David M. Rubenstein Library at Duke University.
+She resides in New York City.